API Key Management

 Backend Emergency Override

-If all keys are compromised, the backend can be temporarily configured to reject all Director requests:
+If all keys are compromised, the backend can be temporarily configured to reject all Gateway requests:

 EMERGENCY_LOCKDOWN = True # Set via environment variable